JTaisey389/reading-notes201.md/Read02.md

 `<p>CO<sub>2</sub>`

+### White Space
+- For code to be easier to read, web page authors often add extra spaces or start some elements on new lines.

+Examples of white space: The whitespace will display each of the paragraphs and make it easier for the user to read.
+`<p>Why is the grass green?</p>`
+`<p>How does the wind blow?</p>`
+`<p>Does Jim know his pumpkins are safe?</p>`

+### Line Breaks & Horizontal Rules
+- Similar to white space line breaks and horizontal rules are a great tool for   displaying the information to the user in a different way.

+### Visual Editors & Their Code Views
+- Content management systems and HTML editors such as VS Code usually have two views of the page you are creating.
+A visual editor and a code view.

+Visual editors are similar to word processors.
+Each editor will differ slightly, there are some features that are common to most editors that allow you to control the presentation of text.

+Code views show you the code created by the visual editor so you can manually edit it, or so you can just enter new code yourself.
+All of the content on this page I have been editing in a code view and previewing with the visual editor.

+### Semantic Markup
+- Some text elements are not affected by the structure of your webpages, but they do add extra information to the pages.
+They are known as semantic markup, the latter part will cover semantic markup.

 ### Table of Contents
 - [Read 01 Introductions to HTML and JavaScript](Read01.md)
 - [Read 03 HTML List CSS Boxes JS Control Flow](Read03.md)